Meet the cast of Last Tango in Halifax series five - TheNewsTrace

-BBC One’s beloved comedy-drama Last Tango in Halifax has returned to our screens, with all the important cast again for extra.
+BBC One’s beloved comedy-drama Last Tango in Halifax has returned to our screens, with all the fundamental cast again for extra.

-We haven’t seen the characters since 2016, so for those who’ve forgotten the finer particulars of the household tree, right here’s a useful information…
+We haven’t seen the characters since 2016, so in case you’ve forgotten the finer particulars of the household tree, right here’s a useful information…

 Anne Reid performs Celia